-The Center is now open to all members once they’re two weeks out from full vaccination.
-All formal in-person sittings at Arnold Park are audio live-streamed.
+In-person sittings at Arnold Park and Chapin Mill are available to all members.
+Formal in-person sittings at Arnold Park are also audio live-streamed.
 Anyone is welcome to tune in and sit along with us.
-You’re also welcome to sit a modified schedule with us on Zoom.
+You may also sit a modified schedule with us on Zoom.

 Formal Morning Sittings

 |Tuesday, Thursday, Friday||6:00 – 7:15 am (zazen & chanting)|

 |Wednesday||6:00 – 7:15 am (zazen)|

 Formal morning zazen (Tuesday, Thursday, Friday) consists of an hour of zazen with a bell for change of posture at the half-way point (no kinhin), followed by a 15-minute chanting service.
 Saturday, which starts a half hour later (at 6:30 am), also consists of an hour of zazen with a bell at the half-way point, but there’s no chanting service afterward.

 Wednesday morning has two 35-minute rounds of zazen with kinhin in between (no chanting).
 Dokusan is also offered on Wednesdays.